wyunreal/InputCommandLibrary/README.md

 ```

 This method will behave like if the command represented by the provided command line get read from Serial.
+**Warning:** This method can NOT be executed inside a command handler.
+If done, memory will leak.
 # Contribute

 If you want to contribute, just do a pull request here at Github !